Content-Language" content="en-us">

 the beds, each 5½" long, have their original mattresses and triangular bolsters, made of cardboard and covered with striped linen; the mattresses are stuffed with wood shavings and tacked through with heavy thread; the head and foot boards have handsome crests with very thin wood strips representing inlay made of dark and light coloured wood; the side rails are scalloped where they meet the end boards

-c1890 headboard of the Biedermeier bed shown below; imitation gilt "inlay" on "rosewood"; the actual wood is a lighter colour with a large grain; bed 7¼ inches long, 5½ inches high detail showing one of the side-rails below overall picture
+c1890 headboard of the Biedermeier bed shown below; imitation gilt "inlay" on "rosewood" (Boulle or Buhl marquetry); the actual wood is a lighter colour with a large grain; bed 7¼ inches long, 5½ inches high detail showing one of the side-rails below overall picture

 c1900 cheval glass with impressed Art Nouveau design on cresting; red stain finish on wood; attributed to the maker Schneegass of Germany German lady with blond hair in a bun; original dress painted metal tabby cat